Research Assistant Professor

 - Physical Sciences Division, Pacific Northwest National Laboratory

 Shuai Zhang's research interests mainly focus on utilizing in-situ high-resolution and high-speed atomic force microscopy (AFM) and 3D Fast Force Mapping (3DFFM) to understand the structure, dynamics, and function of bio-macromolecular self-assembly at solid-liquid interfaces, inorganic minerals, clays and oxides, and further integrating these observations with simulation and deep learning (DL) to describe the corresponding models and adaptively control the synthetic outcomes.
-He is also interested in how hydration water layer effects the structure, dynamics, and function of bio-macromolecule and how it is modulated by environmental stimuli.
+In addition, he is interested in how hydration water layer affects the structure, dynamics, and function of bio-macromolecule and how environmental stimuli modulate them.
+Third, Dr. Zhang is working on superlattices and nanomechanical properties of 2D van der Waals materials and catalysis of doped MXene with functional AFM.

 - Aarhus University, Denmark, 2014